It started as a joke.

 And I took 'em to 203.

-One pair of jeans was different.
+One stood out and was different.

-Against the wall in our closet
+So next to the wall in our closet

 the new jeans patiently wait.

-On the original hanger,
+On their original Cintas hanger,

 that pair still looks great.

-Each morning before the sun rises,
+Now, each morning before the sun is up,

-While I get dressed for the day.
+As I get dressed for the day,

-My Quittin' Jeans say, "Hello."
+My Quittin' Jeans quietly nod, "Hello."

 Nine years and four bosses later,

-Lots of changes, it seems.
+Lots of changes here, it seems.

-Each day a day closer,
+Each day is a day closer,

 To wearin' those Quittin' Jeans.

-That, "One Day," I mentioned already,
+That, "One Day," I mentioned earlier,

 is closer than it's ever been.

-I'll show up in those Quittin' Jeans
+I'll show up in my Quittin' Jeans

-and turn my notice in.
+and turn a notice in.